Nutritionists use their knowledge of the science of food to help individuals and groups make the right choices about what they eat.

 You will have the training you need to do the job which is likely to include an introduction to the area and local groups and agencies.

-Nutritionists can apply to register with the Association for Nutrition (AfN).
+As mentioned above, nutritionists can apply to register with the Association for Nutrition (AfN).
 Some also become members of the Nutrition Society.
 Nutritionists need to make sure they keep their knowledge and skills up to date.
 Both AfN and the Nutrition Society offer training courses and conferences where nutritionists can update their skills and network with others doing similar work.

 - Pay and conditions Expand / Collapse